Enhancing Neutrino Reconstruction in Water-Cherenkov Air Shower Arrays Using Multi-Photosensors: Results

 The resolution of the zenith angle with the \textit{M1mT1m} detector improves by only a few degrees compared to detectors based on single larger PMTs.
 This result is expected, as the total signal in the WCD--proportional to the muon track length--along with the time difference between the maximum signals in the upper and bottom PMTs and the time trace patterns, remain robust estimators across all detector designs.
 However, a smaller improvement was observed for the \textit{M1mT1s} configuration.
 This is primarily due to the reduced light collection efficiency of the single 3-inch PMT, which may miss direct Cherenkov light on the top PMT for certain particle trajectories.
 Furthermore, the side PMTs in the multi-PMT module are tilted by \(45^{\circ}\), providing additional information about the zenith angle.

-To put these results in context, dedicated neutrino experiments such as IceCube and KM3NeT/ARCA achieve angular resolutions better than $1^\circ$ for track-like muon neutrino events in the TeV energy range.
-For cascade-like events, the resolutions are $>10^\circ$ for IceCube and $2^\circ-3^\circ$ for KM3NeT/ARCA \cite{km3net2025PeV,KM3NeT2019sensitivity,icecube2013EffMass,icecube2023observation}.
+To put these results in context, the opening angle between the reconstructed and true neutrino directions in this analysis is approximately $10^\circ$.
+In comparison, dedicated neutrino experiments such as IceCube and KM3NeT/ARCA achieve angular resolutions better than $1^\circ$ for track-like muon neutrino events in the TeV energy range.
+For cascade-like events, the resolutions are typically greater than $10^\circ$ for IceCube and around $2^\circ$–$3^\circ$ for KM3NeT/ARCA~\cite{km3net2025PeV,KM3NeT2019sensitivity,icecube2013EffMass,icecube2023observation}.
 Although the resolution of the \textit{M1mT1m} detector is less precise than dedicated experiments, it is important to note that this WCD was primarily designed for gamma-ray detection.
 Despite this, the achieved resolution is competitive, making the \textit{M1mT1m} detector a valuable complementary tool for neutrino astronomy, particularly for high-energy events where the neutrino flux is low and every detection is critical \cite{Ackermann:2022rqc,Kurahashi:2022utm}.
 It should also be noted that transient sources, such as gamma-ray bursts, active galactic nuclei, and neutron star mergers, are expected to produce neutrinos in bursts \cite{waxman1997high,ioka2005tev,abbasi2011neutrino}.
 In such cases, the temporal clustering of neutrino events, combined with their spatial coincidence, can provide strong evidence of their astrophysical origin, even if individual angular resolutions are limited \cite{icecube2013EffMass}.